echeran/smile-of-murugan/webbook/chapter13.md

 years before Kampaṉ.
 In the very early texts, *Akam* 70.13-16 and *Puṟam* 378.18-21, there are clear allusions to the story of Rāma.
-In the *Cilappatikāram*, 14.46-48, Rāma is referred to as suffering because of separation from his beloved, and ib.
+In the *Cilappatikāram*, 14.46-48, Rāma is referred to as suffering because of separation from his beloved, and *ib*.
 13.64-66, the city of Pukār, after Kōvalaṉ had left it, is compared to Ayodhyā after Rāma's departure.
-Nacciṉārkkiṉiyar's commentary on Tolk.
-1021 quotes stray *veņpās* which may be from an earlier Tamil *Rāmāyaṇa* version.
+Nacciṉārkkiṉiyar's commentary on *Tolk*.
+1021 quotes stray *veṇpās* which may be from an earlier Tamil *Rāmāyaṇa* version.

-The Vaisnava *bhakti* hymns are of course full of Rāma as the avatar of Viṣṇu; T. P. Meenakshisundaran (op. cit.
-104-105) quotes several instances to prove that Kampaṉ obviously knew and used these poems.
-It is, however, interesting to notice the fact that, "while the Tamils have gone on attempting *Mahābhāratas*, no man has dared to attempt the *Rāmāyaṇa* after Kamban",[^no-attempt-ramayanam-after-kamban] though there were *Rāmāyaṇas* before him.
+The Vaisnava *bhakti* hymns are of course full of Rāma as the avatar of Viṣṇu; T. P. Meenakshisundaran (*op. cit.* 104-105) quotes several instances to prove that Kampaṉ obviously knew and used these poems.
+It is, however, interesting to notice the fact that, "while the Tamils have gone on attempting *Mahābhāratas*, no man has dared to attempt the *Rāmāyaṇa* after Kambaṉ",[^no-attempt-ramayanam-after-kamban] though there were *Rāmāyaṇas* before him.

-[^no-attempt-ramayanam-after-kamban]: The Jesudasans, op. cit.
-183.
+[^no-attempt-ramayanam-after-kamban]: The Jesudasans, *op. cit.* 183.

 Second: The *Irāmāvatāram* of Kampaṉ is one of the few Tamil literary works which were well-known outside Tamilnad.
 It was